xesscorp/XuLA/FPGA/200/README.rst

 XuLA-200 FPGA Design Examples
 ==========================================

-Each of these directories contains a complete Xilinx ISE WebPACK 13 design project for the XuLA-200 board.
+Each of these directories contains a complete Xilinx ISE project for the XuLA-200 board.

     blinker/:
         A simple LED blinker design from chapter 4 of the book "FPGAs!?
 Now What?".